 The kind of implicit and explicit feedback above might be associated with the contexts in which they were found, and patterns identified with that information might be used to predict a user’s satisfaction with particular search results for particular queries.

 For example, the predicted user satisfaction data 425 may indicate that, of two different presentations of search results, one of the presentations results in higher predicted user satisfaction.
-The dynamically-improving search mechanism adjusts to provide the better presentation for search results more often, thus improving predicted user satisfaction for the future.
+The dynamically improving search mechanism adjusts to provide a better presentation for search results more often, thus improving predicted user satisfaction for the future.

 Other refinements may occur using this same mechanism.
-In addition to providing different presentations of search results (such as different orderings of results on a results page), spell-correction, query refinement suggestions, news or shopping results, or categorization user interface may be provided to the user in different situations.
+In addition to providing different presentations of search results (such as different orderings of results on a results page), spell-correction, query refinement suggestions, news or shopping results, or categorization, the user interface may be provided to the user in different situations.

 Google’s Amit Singhal and Matt Cutts told us in The â€˜Pandaâ€™ That Hates Farms: A Q&A With Googleâ€™s Top Search Engineers that the Panda update looks “for signals that recreate that same intuition, that same experience that you have as an engineer and that users have.”
-It’s possible that these signals are using some kind of classification system that might either incorporate user behavior signals into page rankings, or use it as feedback to evaluate the signals chosen to rerank pages in search results.
+These signals may be using some kind of classification system that might either incorporate user behavior signals into page rankings, or use it as feedback to evaluate the signals chosen to rerank pages in search results.

-The kind of algorithmic approach that I pointed to in Searching Google for Big Panda and Finding Decision Trees may be in part what’s behind the Panda update, but it’s clear that user behavior plays a role in how a page or site might be evaluated by Google.
+The kind of algorithmic approach that I pointed to in Searching Google for Big Panda and Finding Decision Trees may be in part what’s behind the Panda update.
+Still, it’s clear that user behavior plays a role in how Google might evaluate a page or site.